2008–2009 Sri Lankan Army Northern offensive: Breaking the LTTE defence line

 On September 2, SLA forces managed to break through LTTE defences and captured the town of Mallavi which was regarded as a "nerve centre" for the Tamil Tigers.
 Some 20 SLA soldiers and more than 100 Tigers were killed during the battle for the town.

 The same day, the LTTE conducted a counter-attack against advancing SLA troops to regain their lost bunker lines.
 The Army claimed to have killed 52 and wounded 65 Tiger fighters.
 As for the SLA casualties suffered during the counter-attack the military said that they had seven soldiers killed, seven missing and 50 wounded while the LTTE claimed to have killed 75 soldiers and wounded 100.

 After the taking of Mallavi the SLA started an advance on the rebels' de facto capital of Kilinochchi.

-On September 9, LTTE suicide fighters, known as Black Tigers, conducted a raid on a military base in Vavuniya in coordination with two LTTE bomber planes and a Tiger artillery barrage, which totaled 70 shells.
+On September 9, LTTE suicide fighters, known as Black Tigers, conducted a raid on a military base in Vavuniya in coordination with two LTTE bomber planes and a Tiger artillery barrage, which totalled 70 shells.
 The raid left 25 people dead: 12 soldiers, 11 Tigers, one policeman and one civilian.

-Since early September, heavy fighting was raging for the town of Nachchikuda, both on land and sea.
+Since early September, heavy fighting had been raging for the town of Nachchikuda, both on land and sea.
 At least 29 soldiers were killed during that battle along with 100 to 200 Tigers in the month of September, according to the military.
 Dozens more died in October and the sea port, which was a vital base for the LTTE's Sea Tigers, finally fell on October 30.

-By October 12, the SLA had come within 2 kilometers from the outskirts of Kilinochchi.
+By October 12, the SLA had come within 2 kilometres from the outskirts of Kilinochchi.
 The LTTE were preparing to defend the city with a string of concrete bunkers and trenches in a heavily mined jungle surrounding the town.